What is Meant by Vestibular Disease in Dogs and Cats?

 There are other reasons that a dog or cat may hold the head funny or walk wobbly, so it’s always best to ask a veterinarian or see a neurologist.

 How is Vestibular Disease Diagnosed?

 A thorough neurological examination can tell us if your pet is suffering from vestibular disease.
 There are many causes of vestibular disease.
 In general, causes of vestibular disease affecting the inner ear (peripheral vestibular system) are less worrisome than causes inside the brain.
 Our neurologists will perform a thorough neurological examination to help find out if the symptoms are more likely to be coming from the inner ear or the brain.

-While both inner ear and brain causes of vestibular disease can cause head tilt, wobbly walking and abnormal eye movements, there are certain symptoms that make it more likely that the problem is within the brain.
-Some of the symptoms our neurologists look for that are more suggestive of a brain problem include changes in level of alertness, dragging of the paws on one side of the body, high-stepping or jerky movements of the limbs and certain other findings.
+While both inner ear and brain causes of vestibular disease can cause head tilt, wobbly walking, and abnormal eye movements, there are certain symptoms that make it more likely that the problem is within the brain.
+Some of the symptoms our neurologists look for that are more suggestive of a brain problem include changes in the level of alertness, dragging of the paws on one side of the body, high-stepping or jerky movements of the limbs and certain other findings.

-Causes of peripheral vestibular disease include ear infections, idiopathic geriatric vestibular disease, toxins, hypothyroidism, cancer and others.
+Causes of peripheral vestibular disease include ear infections, idiopathic geriatric vestibular disease, toxins, hypothyroidism, cancer, and others.

 It is very important to determine the cause, as the treatment is different depending on the cause.
 Also, certain conditions such as ear infections are easier to treat than brain tumors.